 - 11. Do not place bridge deck concrete if during placement the average wind velocity forecast exceeds 15 mph as reported by the National Weather Service.
 [Spec.
 400-7] - 12.
-Monitor surface moisture evaporation rates during placement and do not exceed 0.1 lb/ft2/hr unless countermeasures for retaining moisture such as application of evaporation retarder or fogging are employed.
-Do not apply water to the concrete to aid finishing operations unless authorized by the Engineer.
-[Spec.
-400-16] - 13.
 Approvals required for screed or strike off device and concrete placed in continuous strips (transverse or longitudinal) with no time for initial set between strips except at planned joints.
 [Spec.
-400-7 and Good Practice] - 14.
+400-7 and Good Practice] - 13.
 Minimum concrete placement rate 20 yd3/hr for placements 50 yd3 or less and 30 yd3/hr for greater than 50 yd3.
 All deck concrete between construction joints must be in place before initial set of any of the concrete begins.
 [Spec.
-400-7] - 15.
+400-7] - 14.
 Temporary erection supports must be released for steel beams before deck placement.
 Intermediate diaphragms must be poured at least 48 hours before deck placement.
 [Spec.
-400-7] - 16.
-Unhardened concrete must be completely protected from rain and runoff by a system that does not make contact with the concrete.
+400-7] - 15.
+Unhardened concrete must be completely protected from rain and running water by a system that does not make contact with the concrete.
 Do not place concrete during rain.
 [Spec.
-400-7] - 17.
-Forms and rebar shall be sprayed with cool fresh water just prior to placement of concrete for decks in hot weather.
+400-7] - 16.
+Metal forms and rebar shall be sprayed with cool fresh water just prior to placement of concrete for decks in hot weather.
 If re-spraying of forms and rebars is required after concrete placement starts, never spray onto the fresh concrete unless specifically authorized by the Engineer.
 [Spec.
 400-7]